What is anthropology?

-Students — learn more about the potential of anthropology as a major: This is Anthropology
+To learn more about the potential of anthropology as a major, see This is Anthropology.

 Undergraduates at NMSU can earn a:

-- minor in Anthropology, Religious Studies, Native American Studies, or Sustainable Development
+- Minor in Anthropology, Archaeology, Native American Studies, Religious Studies, or Sustainable Development

 Graduate students at NMSU can earn a: